muriukialex/simple-steps-component/README.md

   cd simple-steps-component
  ```

- - install dependencies required to run this repo through the node package manager through either
+ - install dependencies required to run this repo through the node package manager with either
  ```
   npm install
  ```